zencart/documentation/content/user/Email/email_subject_line.md

 ---
-title: Changing the subject line in Zen Cart-generated emails
+title: Changing the Email Subject Line
 category: email
 weight: 1
 ---

-# Changing the subject line in Zen Cart-generated emails

 Email subject lines typically consist of two parts, a piece of static text that says something like "Order Confirmation" or "Message from" and some dynamic content such as an order number or your store's name.